 Stop to flirt over some wine at Yelping Dog Wine or The Green Room, or grab a private tasting of Virginia estate wine at Ox-Eye Tasting Room.
 If the weather cooperates, you might also take a picnic to Barren Ridge Vineyards for delicious wine and one of the best views in Augusta County.
-If you’d rather refresh yourself with fresh craft beer, Shenandoah Valley Brewing Co. and Redbeard Brewing Company are located downtown.
+If you’d rather refresh yourself with fresh craft beer Redbeard Brewing Company is located downtown.
 Nearby, Byers Street Bistro serves up some seasonal winter cocktails.

 The Clocktower Valentine’s Day Soirée is happening on February 12 and 13.
 Start the night with happy hour at Tempest Bar & Lounge before dining on a decadent three-course dinner.
 Choices include shrimp, prime rib or lasagna, and tiramisu or creme brulee.
 After dinner, you’ll enjoy the comic show BoxCar Speakeasy & Reese Middleton’s Vintage Valentine Revue.
 Tickets include champagne and chocolate-covered strawberries.

 The Baja Bean is a fun place to take your date for dinner.
 Enjoy all your Tex-Mex favorites and a wide selection of craft beer on tap.
 They’re running Valentine’s Day special that includes fajitas for two, a special drink or dessert to share, and a lovely local bouquet from Harmony Harvest Farm.
 Would you rather spend Valentine’s Day cuddled up in your room?
 Stave off your hunger pangs by ordering a heart-shaped pizza from Shenandoah Pizza & Tap House.